r-lib/processx/README.md

 `processx` provides two ways to start processes.
 The first one requires a single command, and a character vector of arguments.
-Both the command and the arguments will be shell quoted, so it is safe to include spaces and other special characters:
+You don't need to quote the command or the arguments, as they are passed directly to the operating system, without an intermediate shell.

 ```r